getify/monio/README.md

     IO.do(function *main({ doc, }){
         // IOx event stream that represents the one-time
         // DOM-ready event
-        var DOMReady = IOx.onceEvent(doc,"DOMContentLoaded",false);
+        var DOMReadyIOx = IOx.onceEvent(doc,"DOMContentLoaded",false);

-        // listen (and wait!) for this event to fire yield DOMReady;
+        // listen (and wait!) for this one-time event to fire yield DOMReadyIOx;

         // ..
     })
     .run({ doc: document });
     ```

-    `IOx.do(..)` can subscribe a do-block to one or more IOx instances; it will be invoked with each value update from any of the subscribed-to IOx instances:
+    `IOx.do(..)` is like `IO.do(..)`, except that it also accepts an optional second argument, an array of other IOx instances to subscribe to.
+The do-block will be re-invoked with each value update from any of the subscribed-to IOx instances:

     ```js
     var delay = ms => IO(() => new Promise(r => setTimeout(r,ms)));